darklang/dark/README.md

       ; name = "Ada Lovelace"};
 ```

-Then open a PR adding this account data to `account.ml` in the `upsert_admins` function.
+Dark employees should open a PR adding this account data to `account.ml` in the
+`upsert_admins` function.

+Contributors should add this to the `upsert_admins` function in account.ml -
+that will restart the Dark server, causing your user to be added.
+You won't
+need this anymore then.

-Note: this password is _not_ used in prod; it may be different from your auth0
+Note: this password is _not_ used in prod; it may be different from your password
-password, if you have a darklang.com account.
+on darklang.com.

 ### Building and running